kevinlekiller/linux_intel_display_overclocking/README.md

 `$ sudo mkdir -p /usr/lib/firmware/edid/ && sudo cp ~/edid_custom.bin /usr/lib/firmware/edid/edid_custom.bin`

+Note: Change `HDMI-A-1` for what we found in an earlier step.

+If you don't use grub, see [this page](https://wiki.archlinux.org/index.php/Kernel_parameters), you need to add `drm_kms_helper.edid_firmware=HDMI-A-1:edid/edid_custom.bin` to your kernel parameter.

 With grub you can do it the following way (change nano to the editor of your choice):

 `$ sudo nano /etc/default/grub`